microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: Grab_Focus

-    The Grab_Focus message signals the Office Online application to resume aggressively grabbing focus.
-Hosts should send this message whenever the host application UI that is drawn over the Office Online frame is closing.
+    The Grab_Focus message signals the |wac| application to resume aggressively grabbing focus.
+Hosts should send this message whenever the host application UI that is drawn over the |wac| frame is closing.
 This allows the Office application to resume functioning.

-    This message only affects Office Online edit modes; it does not affect view modes.
+    This message only affects |wac| edit modes; it does not affect view modes.

     ..  attribute:: Values
         :noindex: